Chō Gekijōban Keroro Gunsō 2: Shinkai no Princess de Arimasu!

-Summary
+Plot

-During a stormy night a fleet is attacked by another Kiruru, that is easily destroyed by two unnamed entities, very resembling to Keronians.
+During a stormy night a fleet is attacked by another Kiruru, that is easily destroyed by two extraterrestrial entities that resemble to Keronians.

 The next morning, Natsumi returns home while noticing a girl losing her balloon as the fleet is interviewed about the attack.
 Natsumi returns home busy and discovering a visit from Momoka until the house opens up, revealing Keroro's shaved ice machine that gives those who eats it terrors.
 Terrors that Keroro suffers when thrown into the bowl as Momoka reveals she came to give Fuyuki an unidentified creature and offers him a vacation off an island.
 Much to Momoka's dismay, the Keroro Platoon, Natsumi, Koyuki and Angol Mois came along.
 After a day of fun, Keroro reveals that he is planning to conquer Earth with the help of Kiruru's overcomers, much to Giroro's surprise.
 That night, the group finishes dinner as Natsumi calls her mother until she was attacked by a giant crab that kidnaps her and summons creatures with the same energy as those who defeated Kiruru.
 Keroro accidentally uses the Kero Ball to rocket himself in the ocean.
 The team leaves to travel through in a submarine.

 Natsumi suffers a dream of herself as a lonely child until awakened to discover an alien named Maru who presents to Natsumi Prince Meru, who reveals Natsumi is to be his princess and that they had captured Keroro, who pleads to them to assist the Keroro Platoon, only to be kicked out.
 Meru uses a Kero Ball-like device called the Mer Ball to form Natsumi's favorite town.
 Discovered and rescued by the team, Keroro uses the added brain power from the peaches to develop a strategy.
 After touring her kingdom, Natsumi, Meru, and Maru visit a depot to play but Meru got lost so Maru and Natsumi went to search for him.
 Meru is whimpering alone in the elevator, unable to get out but he was freed by Natsumi and suddenly hugged her tightly while crying, where Natsumi discovers to have the same event as a child.
 When visiting the upstairs carnival, Natsumi and Meru discover the arrival of the Keroro Platoon that offers other princesses until Giroro starts a fight, revealing Maru is a very skilled fighter and defeated Giroro that he is captured in as the platoon escapes as Giroro notices the Mer Ball.
 With no way of escape, the Keroro Platoon take shelter in the depot.